google/flax/flax/nnx/README.md

 * **Compatible**: NNX allows functionalizing Module state, making it possible to directly use JAX transformations when needed.

-> [!NOTE]
-> NNX is currently in an experimental state and is subject to change.
-Linen is still the recommended option for large-scale projects.
-Feedback and contributions are welcome!

 ## What does NNX look like?

 NNX removes most of the friction from building and training neural networks in JAX.
 It provides